chrismartinjazz/odin-weather-app/planning.md

   - // Can use Giphy API to show weather-related gifs
 - DONE Add a 'loading' component to display from time form submitted until information back from APi.

-- Refactor and tidy up
+- DONE Refactor and tidy up

+- README.md